 The Emory University School of Medicine Postdoctoral Residency Training Program in Health Service Psychology is based in the Departments of Psychiatry and Behavioral Sciences, Pediatrics, and the Division of Neurosciences & Rehabilitation Medicine (Division of Neuropsychology and Behavioral Health).
 The program has been in existence since 1979.
 The program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-The residency prepares trainees for Health Service Psychology practice at an advanced level of competence in a substantive traditional area of practice (clinical psychology) or in a specialty practice area (clinical neuropsychology).
+The residency prepares trainees for Health Service Psychology – Clinical at an advanced level of competence.
 The competencies that are the focus of the residency include professionalism (professional values, attitudes, and behaviors), communication and interpersonal skills, individual and cultural diversity, ethical and legal standards, integration of science and practice, assessment, intervention, consultation and interprofessional/interdisciplinary skills, research/evaluation, and supervision.

-The Residency Program includes positions at a university affiliated public health system in downtown Atlanta (Grady Health System); the Division of Child, Adolescent, and Young Adult Programs in the Emory Department of Psychiatry and Behavioral Sciences; Children’s Healthcare of Atlanta (CHOA); the Marcus Autism Center; and the Emory Center for Rehabilitation Medicine.
+The Residency Program includes positions at a university affiliated public health system in downtown Atlanta (Grady Health System); through an academic health sciences center (Emory Healthcare); and through a children’s hospital system (Children’s Healthcare of Atlanta (CHOA)).
 All psychologists are faculty members in the medical school and are noted in the attached compendium.
 In addition, various physicians contribute to the residency as conference leaders, presenters, and supervisors, and are listed in the attached compendium.
 The experiences of the postdoctoral residency training are determined largely by the particular setting(s) in which the resident is involved.
 The strength of this academic health sciences center postdoctoral residency lies in the diversity of opportunities available, the priority placed on teaching and training, and the rich clinical-research environment.

-The postdoctoral Residency Program is typically a one-year full-time experience, with exceptions made for personal reasons (e.g., birth of a child, family leave).
+The Residency Program is typically a one-year full-time experience, with exceptions made for personal reasons (e.g., birth of a child, family leave).
 However, both the residency position in the Department of Rehabilitation Medicine and the Neuropsychology position at CHOA are two-year full-time experiences, consistent with the guidelines set forth by the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 By the completion of the residency, all residents have the requisite 1500 hours, supervision, and direct service experiences needed for licensure in the State of Georgia, as well as all other jurisdictions that fall within the rubric of the Association of State and Provincial Psychology Boards.
 All residents are expected to sit for the written part of the national licensure examination (EPPP) during the first six months of the residency year, unless they have already done so.
-The neuropsychology resident typically takes the EPPP during the second year of the residency, but many opt to take it during the first year.
+The neuropsychology residents are not required to take the EPPP until the second year of the residency, but many opt to take it during the first year.

 The Emory University School of Medicine Postdoctoral Residency Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The two-year, neuropsychology positions in the Department of Rehabilitation Medicine and the CHOA Pediatric Neuropsychology Division of Neurosciences have been reviewed and approved for affiliation with APPCN.